zio/zio-schema/docs/overview/understanding.md

 e.g. combine two fields that are inside a nested structure.

 The solution to this kind of problem is called an "Optic".
 Optics provide a way to access the fields of a case class and nested structures.
-There are two main types of optics:
+There are three main types of optics:
 - `Lens`: A lens is a way to access a field of a case class.
-- `Prims`: A prim is a way to access a field of a nested structure or a collection.
+- `Prism`: A prim is a way to access a field of a nested structure or a collection.
 - `Traversal`: A traversal is a way to access all fields of a case class, nested structures or collections.

 Optics allow us to take things which are not a first-class **concept**, and turn that into a first-class **value**,